1. When these terms and conditions apply and who is responsible under them

 6.2.
 Changing your pricing plan:

 If you ask us to change your plan, for example if you want to change your Flick pricing option, your metering set up, or if you need to change between low and standard user plans, then we will make such change if we are able.
-Usually these changes will be made with 15 working days unless otherwise specified or unless we notify you of a specific reason why it is taking longer.
+Usually these changes will be made within 15 working days or in time for your next billing cycle (whichever is longer), unless we notify you of a specific reason why it is taking longer.
 In some cases, there may be fees associated with this, which will be notified to you.

 6.3.
 Rate eligibility: